Gautham-Py/Predicting-Ampire-Sales-In-India-Hackathon-2021/README.md

 # The_First_Move
-Predicting the Sales of Ampire Company in India: Imarticus Learning- HACKATHON(2021)
+Predicting the Sales of Ampire Company in India: IMARTICUS Learning- HACKATHON(2021)

 > Objective